Alex1105br/An-lise-e-Tratamento-de-v-deos---Trabalho-1/README.md

 ## File Descriptions

+- `main.cpp`: The main entry point of the application where image processing functionalities are called and executed.
 - `histograma_global.cpp`: Contains functionality to compute and save the global histogram of an image.
 - `histograma_local.cpp`: Contains functionality to compute and save the local histograms by dividing the image into four partitions.
 - `transformadas.cpp`: Implements various image transformations, including logarithmic scaling and contrast expansion.
+- `deteccao_bordas.cpp`: Implements various edge detection algorithms (e.g., Canny, Sobel) to identify and highlight edges in images.
+The output is saved to a specified path.
+- `filtros_espaciais.cpp`: Implements spatial filters for noise reduction and image enhancement, allowing for the application of different kernel sizes and types.